multisynq/react-together/contributing/CONTRIBUTING.md

 Do you want to contribute your work to React Together?
 Well, then first and most important, thank you!

-The following is a set of contrbuting guidelines.
-Please spend several minutes reading them before you create an issue or pull request.
+The following is a set of contributing guidelines.
+Please spend a few minutes reading them before you create an issue or pull request.

 ### Terms and Conditions